eRx

 Medication Search

-Medication search allows you to search by name or code.
+Medication search allows you to search by name or National Drug Code.
 Searching for medications is essential for recording patient medication history such that the eRx service can protect patients from drug interactions.
 In this guide, we'll cover the basic functionality of medication search as well as a recommended approach for how and when to use medication search in your EHR.

 Access Policy